+The Social Ecological Model

+are a set of behaviors or conditions that increase

+Risk Factors

+Protective Factors

+Social Determinants

+Putting it all Together

+illustrates how factors influence each other at different levels1 the risk for sexual violence perpetration are behaviors or conditions that reduce or buffer against the risk for sexual violence perpetration of health are conditions in the environments in which people are born, live, learn, work, play, worship, and age4 to increase effectiveness of prevention efforts

+Societal3

-The Social Ecological Model Risk Factors Protective Factors Social Determinants Putting it all Together illustrates how factors influence each other at different levels viors or conditions that reduce or bu the risk for sexual violence perpetral Societal (e.g. laws, systems, the media, and widespread social norms) Societal norms that: support sexual violence support male superiority and sexual entitlement maintain women's inferiority and sexual submissiveness Weak health, economic, gender, educational, and social policies High levels of crime and other forms of violence (At this time there are no evidence-based findings on societal-level protective factors for sexual violence; additional research can help fill this gap) Social norms and attitudes (racism, sexism, ableism, and other forms of oppression) Socioeconomic conditions Cultural attitudes, norms, and expectations Governmental, corporate, and non-governmental policies Social institutions (e.g. law enforcement) Sexual violence is inextricably tied to oppression.
+(e.g. laws, systems, the media, and widespread social norms)

+- support sexual violence - support male superiority and sexual entitlement - maintain women's inferiority and sexual submissiveness - · Weak health, economic, gender, educational, and social policies - · High levels of crime and other forms of violence

+(At this time there are no evidence-based findings on societal-level protective factors for sexual violence; additional research can help fill this gap)

+- Social norms and attitudes (racism, sexism, ableism, and other forms of oppression) - Socioeconomic conditions - Cultural attitudes, norms, and expectations - · Governmental, corporate, and non-governmental policies - Social institutions (e.g. law enforcement)

+Sexual violence is inextricably tied to oppression.
 Focusing on risk and protective factors and social determinants of health can help clarify how anti-oppression efforts can be part of prevention.

+Community3

+(e.g. neighborhoods, schools, faith communities, and local organizations)

+- Poverty - Lack of employment opportunities - ·Lack of institutional support from police and judicial system - •General tolerance of sexual violence within the community - · Weak community sanctions against sexual violence perpetrators

+- Community support/ connectedness - Coordination of resources and services among community agencies - Access to mental health and substance abuse services - · Equitable access to educational, economic, and job opportunities - Community engagement - Social support and integration, support systems - ·Built environment, such as buildings, sidewalks, bike lanes, and roads - Physical barriers, especially for people with disabilities

+Working in collaboration with communities around shared risk and protective factors can be an effective way to stretch limited funding, strengthen partnerships, and increase reach.

+Individual

+(e.g. a person's attitudes, values, and beliefs) and

+Relationship2

-Community (e.g. neighborhoods, schools, faith communities, and local organizations) Poverty Lack of employment opportunities Lack of institutional support from police and judicial system General tolerance of sexual violence within the community Weak community sanctions against sexual violence perpetrators Community support/ connectedness Coordination of resources and services among community agencies Access to mental health and substance abuse services Equitable access to educational, economic, and job opportunities Community engagement Social support and integration, support systems Built environment, such as buildings, sidewalks, bike lanes, and roads Physical barriers, especially for people with disabilities Working in collaboration with communities around shared risk and protective factors can be an effective way to stretch limited funding, strengthen partnerships, and increase reach.
-Individual (e.g. a person's attitudes, values, and beliefs) and Relationship (e.g. relationships with family, partners, friends, and peers) Family environment characterized by physical violence and conflict Emotionally unsupportive family environment Poor parent-child relationships Association with sexually aggressive, hypermasculine, and delinquent peers General aggressiveness and acceptance of violence Adherence to traditional gender role norms Hypermasculinity and lack of empathy Connection/commitment to school Connection with a caring adult Affiliation with pro-social peers Emotional health and connectedness Empathy and concern for how one's actions affect others Having resources to meet daily needs like healthy foods &amp; warm clothing Social support and social interactions Equitable access to quality schools and transportation Equitable access to information and services in various languages Equitable access to health insurance and health care Every individual exists within larger communities and our shared society.
+(e.g. relationships with family, partners, friends, and peers)

+- Family environment characterized by physical violence and conflict - Emotionally unsupportive family environment - Poor parent-child relationships - •Association with sexually aggressive, hypermasculine, and delinquent peers - General aggressiveness and acceptance of violence - Adherence to traditional gender role norms - Hypermasculinity and lack of empathy

+- Connection/commitment to school - Connection with a caring adult - Affiliation with pro-social peers - Emotional health and connectedness - Empathy and concern for how one's actions affect others - · Having resources to meet daily needs like healthy foods & warm clothing - Social support and social interactions - Equitable access to quality schools and transportation - Equitable access to information and services in various languages - Equitable access to health insurance and health care

+Every individual exists within larger communities and our shared society.
 It is vital to link individual and relationship-level risk and protective factors to those at the community and society level, as well as related social determinants of health.
 Making these connections can create more effective change.